Ama-b/Microsoft-leap/sample.md

 ### WORK EXPERIENCE
 Data analyst
-Kitchen messengers September 2020 - November 2020
+Kitchen messengers (September 2020 - November 2020)
-* Responsible for loading and extraction of clinet data.
+* Responsible for loading and extraction of client data.
 * Cleaning and processing data using excel and SQL.
 * Performing weekly website analysis.
 * Monitoring the website loading process.